 - Exercise.
 Regular low-impact aerobic activities — those that don't strain or jolt your back — can increase strength and endurance in your back and allow your muscles to function better.
 Walking and swimming are good choices.
 Talk with your doctor about which activities are best for you.

 - Build muscle strength and flexibility.
 Abdominal and back muscle exercises (core-strengthening exercises) help condition these muscles so that they work together like a natural corset for your back.
 Flexibility in your hips and upper legs aligns your pelvic bones to improve how your back feels.
-Your doctor or physical therapist can let you know which exercises are right for you.
+Your doctor or physical therapist can tell which exercises are right for you.

 - Maintain a healthy weight.
-Being overweight puts strain on your back muscles.
+Being overweight strains back muscles.
 If you're overweight, trimming down can prevent back pain.

 Use proper body mechanics:

 - Stand smart.
 Maintain a neutral pelvic position.
 If you must stand for long periods, place one foot on a low footstool to take some of the load off your lower back.
 Alternate feet.
 Good posture can reduce the stress on back muscles.